Kaliko525-tech/RPS_Project/README.md

 I have created a div that contains the buttons with a 'p' attribute, the 'p' attribute will have a text asking "would you like to restart?" followed by the two buttons.
 Yes will reload the page and No will prompt a text saying "thanks for playing"

-got the restart popu up working I am happy and done with this assignment for now.
+got the restart pop up working I am happy and done with this assignment for now.